 You are here :

-A number of planning documents are used to help determine planning applications.
-These documents set out what can be built and where, how buildings are used, and how local needs can be addressed.
-These planning documents are produced at the national, London-wide and local borough level.
+These documents set out what can be built and where, how buildings are used, how local needs can be addressed and the level of financial contributions required from new development.

-The Community Infrastructure Levy is a charge on new development to raise funds for infrastructure such as sports and community facilities, schools, parks, playspace, health facilities and the transport network.
-The Mayor of London's Community Infrastructure Levy is already in place to raise funds for Crossrail, which Islington Council administers.
-The council commenced work on Islington's Community Infrastructure Levy in July 2012.
+The Community Infrastructure Levy (CIL) is a charge on new development to raise funds for infrastructure such as sports and community facilities, schools, parks, playspace, health facilities and the transport network.

 Choose a letter below